 2.6.
 "Dynamic Driving Task (DDT)" is the control and execution of all longitudinal and lateral movements of the vehicle.

 2.7.
-"Transition demand" is a logical and intuitive procedure to transfer the Dynamic Driving Task (DDT) from the system (automated control) to the human driver (manual control).
-This request is given from the system to the human driver.
+"Transition demand" is a logical and intuitive procedure to transfer the Dynamic Driving Task (DDT) from the system (automated control) to the driver (manual control).
+This request is given from the system to the driver.

 2.8.
 "Transition phase" means the duration of the transition demand.